 16. How do we submit the game?

-Game must be submitted on a CD and must be received by 5pm on Friday, March 15, 2013 with complete documentation, including source code.
+Game must be submitted on a CD and must be received by 5pm on Friday, one week before the competition, with complete documentation, including source code.
 Judges should be able to run the program and see all codes.

 16. Are there any regulations on materials used in the game?

-Game, complete source code, and documentation (including complete operating instructions) must be submitted on a CD and be received by March 15, 2013.
-Teams may submit a modified, complete game program on CD at Registration on the day of the competition, March 29, 2013.
+Game, complete source code, and documentation (including complete operating instructions) must be submitted on a CD and be received by Friday, one week before the competition.
+Teams may submit a modified, complete game program on CD at Registration on the day of the competition.

 The Game and all contest submissions are original to the Participating Team.
 Participating teams must grant RU the right to use, copy, display, publish, and communicate the game for educational purposes.”